Budibase/website/content/blog/tutorials/database-gui.md

 The auto-generated screens show a quick way to read data.
 Using tables you can list your data coming directly from a data provider.

 But the table component needs a fixed schema.
 Since we have variable calls and we have different tables, we can’t rely on a single schema to load data.
+We need a more complex database user interface.

 There are 3 basic ways to circumvent this: